ishaanv/sorg/content/articles/confidence_vs_prediction_intervals.md

 ---
-hook: A visual look at how the two differ using MatplotLib.
+hook: A visual look at how the two differ using Matplotlib.
 location: Sydney
 published_at: 2017-01-20T15:25:07Z
 title: Confidence Intervals vs Prediction Intervals
 ---

-# Context

 Statistics is useful because it helps us predict phenonemen.
 However, whenever we enter the field of predictions we also need to provide a level of uncertainty (or confidence) associated with that estimate.